What are GHG emissions?

 Greenhouse gases, such as water vapor, carbon dioxide, methane, nitrous oxide, and ozone, absorb and emit thermal infrared energy, creating the greenhouse effect that raises the average temperature of the Earth's surface.
 Without these gases, the average temperature would be about -18° C (0°F) instead of the current 15° C (59°F).
 Since the start of the Industrial Revolution (1750), human activities have increased methane concentration by over 150% and carbon dioxide by over 50%.
 Carbon dioxide accounts for 3/4 of global warming.
 It takes thousands of years to cycle out of the atmosphere, while methane causes the most remaining warming, lasting in the atmosphere for an average of 12 years.

 As a result of the emissions of these gases, the global surface temperature has risen 1.2° C (2.2°F).
-If the current emission rates continue, the temperature will surpass 2.0° C (3.6°F) by 2040-2070, the level that the Intergovernmental Panel on Climate Change (IPCC) considers dangerous.
+If the current emission rates continue, the temperature will surpass 2.0° C (3.6°F) by 2040-2070, a level that the Intergovernmental Panel on Climate Change (IPCC) considers dangerous.
 Most carbon dioxide emissions come from burning fossil fuels, such as coal, petroleum, and natural gas.
-On the other hand, methane emissions are caused by agriculture.
+Methane emissions, on the other side, are caused by agriculture.
 This is why a target has been set for Net-Zero emissions by 2050.

 Why do we have to report emissions?